xiix0/scam/README.md

-Every why hath a wherefore.
+Always the dullness of the fool is the whetstone of the wits.
-		-- William Shakespeare, "A Comedy of Errors"
+		-- William Shakespeare, "As You Like It"